nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 * Height has units in centimetres.
 * Weight has units in kilograms.
 * Calories has units in kilocalories.
+* Date is restricted to days in a week - SUNDAY to SATURDAY
+* Time-Period is restricted to MORNING, AFTERNOON, NIGHT

 ## 3.1 Profile Features